 We must find the main passion.
-Then, and other passions to look and determine which one is closer to the main passion, and which is further.
-In this way a person learns the structure of his heart.
+Then and other passions to look and determine which one is closer to the main passion, and which is further.
+Thus, a person learns the structure of his heart.
 This greatly facilitates the struggle with passions.
-The main effort and blows are directed to the main passion, as in war: if you break the main forces of the enemy, then everything else will only be finished.
+The main effort and blows are directed to the main passion, as in war: if you break the main forces of the enemy, then all the rest will only be finished.
 "It's easy to fix things.
 Do not do it, and that's it.
 And the heart to break and fix is not suddenly something you can.
 A fight is needed.
-In the struggle, not knowing where to strike, you can get out of the power ... and not get any success. " Many of us are familiar with the situation when the struggle with passions is carried on with all its might, but it proves to be unsuccessful.
+In the struggle, not knowing where to strike, you can get out of the power ... and not get any success. " Many of us are familiar with the situation when the struggle with passions is carried on with all its might, but it turns out to be unsuccessful.
 We sometimes get out of the way, not knowing exactly where to strike.

 The common spirit of life